spestushko/spestushko.github.io/index.md

 And at that point I didn’t feel like driving it anymore, I thought the car should be driving itself!
 Several additions had to be made to support video stream analysis by a simple lane detection algorithm I wrote, with analyzed images then saved into a dataset.
-Built dataset is used in the CNN training process running in a separate process, resulting in a CNN model able to predict car’s next action based on the video feed.
+Built dataset is used in the CNN model training running in a separate process, resulting in a CNN model able to predict car’s next action based on the video feed.

 Tech stack: